 2. Set a schedule

-Creating and following a routine that leads to bedtime helps your baby relax and unwind, so they go to sleep without much fuss and stay asleep longer.
+Creating your baby’s sleep schedule and following a routine that leads to bedtime can help your baby relax and unwind while also helping them go to sleep without much fuss and stay asleep longer.
 A good strategy is to sing or play soothing music as night falls instead of the more rollicking activities, such as playing peekaboo with your little one.

 3. Add white noise